awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

 # AWS Identity and Access Management Java code examples for the AWS SDK for Java V2

 ## Overview
-This README discusses how to run and test the Java V2 code examples for  AWS Identity and Access Management (AWS IAM).
+This README discusses how to run and test the AWS SDK for Java (v2) code examples for AWS Identity and Access Management (IAM).

 AWS IAM ensures that the right people and job roles in your organization (identities) can access the tools they need to do their jobs.